squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 [Forking a repository]: https://docs.github.com/en/get-started/quickstart/fork-a-repo
 [Creating a pull request from a fork]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork
 [Creating a pull request]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request

-!!! tip "Pay attention to the instructions"

-    One important thing to understand is that pull requests are a concept layered on top of Git by services that provide Git hosting.
-There may, therefore be differences between how these services implement them.
-As they say in the airline industry: pay attention to the instructions as they may differ from any aircraft you have flown on before.
-The same is true for how pull requests work in different environments.

 ## Pull request process